quicwg/base-drafts/draft-ietf-quic-tls.md

 endpoint that notices a changed Key Phase bit updates keys and decrypts the packet that contains the changed value.

-Initiating a key updates results in both endpoints updating keys.
+Initiating a key update results in both endpoints updating keys.
 This differs from TLS where endpoints can update keys independently.

 This mechanism replaces the key update mechanism of TLS, which relies on